ianfixes/ManeDisplay/README.md

 };
 ```

-Similarly, the information on the pin is a type of _signal_, and we need a `0`-based list of what signals are coming from the master board.
+Similarly, the information on the pin is a type of _signal_, and we want to group together all our signals in a coherent way.
+For this, we need a `0`-based list the signals.
 These will be a direct copy of the pin names, but in a different namespace:

 ```c++
 namespace MasterSignal {